jsocolar/flocker/README.md

-# flockers
-FLexible OCupancy Estimation in R using Stan
+# flockers: FLexible OCupancy Estimation in R using Stan